 Initially, banking has been divided between retail and commercial banking, industrial or corporate banking, and particularly investment or corporate banking, dedicated to large companies and large-scale operations.

-Over time, as the liberalization of the sector has been increasing, public banks have been absorbed by traditional private banking, except in some cases where only part of the capital has been sold, either with a majority or Minority of the public sector, but where in any case it had room for action and direction.
+Over time, as the liberalization of the sector has been increasing, public banks have been absorbed by traditional private banking, except in some cases where only part of the capital has been sold, either with a majority or minority of the public sector, but were, in any case, it had room for action and direction.

 Fractional Reserve Banking

 Fractional reserve banking is a banking system in which banks hold a fraction of their clients’ deposits in reserves.
 This fraction is known as the cash ratio.
 Under a fractional reserve banking system, banks are not required to maintain 100% of their customers’ deposits in their reserves.